fdegomme-canaltp/puppet-create_resources/README.md

 ## Usage

-To have Puppet manage YUM repositories, you have to declare the `create_resources::yumrepo_name` class:
+To have Puppet manage YUM repositories, you have to declare the `create_resources::yumrepo` class:

 ``` puppet
 class { 'create_resources::yumrepo': }